freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/case-studies/index.md

 ---
 ## Case Studies

-The Markkula Center for Applied Ethics at Santa Clara University published a large collection of case studies to help sensitize practicing software developers and students to the various types of ethical dilemmas they may face.
+The Markkula Center for Applied Ethics at Santa Clara University published a large collection of case studies to help expose practicing software developers and students to the various types of ethical dilemmas they may face.

 Cases: